kushagraa-j/cpp/notes/00.INTRO/0.03.How-to-develop-a-program?/main.md

 The linker also is capable of linking library files.
 A library file is a collection of precompiled code that has been “packaged up” for reuse in other programs.

-When you are creating a dish, do you create salt, vegetables and spices all by yourself? or you buy them from the market?
+When you are creating a food dish, do you create salt, vegetables and spices all by yourself? or you buy them from the market?
 Assume standard library as a market where you get the pre-written code, but in this case you dont have to pay.

 ## Test